-Absolute shaft encoders or incremental encoders are used as signaling devices of the machines.
-They are connected to the pins ENCODER-TRACK1 to ENCODER-TRACK9 (360 Inc.-encoder) or ENCODER-TRACK1 to ENCODER-TRACK10 (1000 Inc.-encoder) and INK_TRACK_A, INK_TRACK_B (incremental encoder).
+Absolute shaft encoders are used as signaling devices of the machines.
+They are connected to the pins ENCODER-TRACK1 to ENCODER-TRACK9 (360 Inc.-encoder).

 The voltage supply of the encoders occurs through the 24V-encoder supply at the connector strip.
 It may be loaded with a maximum of 500mA.